 That concludes our compilation of time lapse tips for now, but takes note when you are experimenting with your own video productions as you will acquire many more tips yourself through experience and experimentation.
 Some will be general like the ones outlined above, while others may be personal preference, such as the use of Velcro for devices to minimize chances of bumping the tripod.
 Our last suggestion, keep a journal for all these handy notes that are sure to come once you get out there practicing!

-VMP is a full service video production company, located at Brisbane’s best – Coorparoo!
-With over 20 years experience in corporate video and media production, we strive to provide creative, innovative solutions and expert services to all clients.
+VMP is a full-service video production company, located at Brisbane’s best – Coorparoo!
+With over 20 years of experience in corporate video and media production, we strive to provide creative, innovative solutions and expert services to all clients.
 Call us on 07 3324 0900 or click here to get in touch for a free, no-obligation quote, or to chat about your production needs.

 Find out how our Video Production Services can help your business grow.